- Share dealing vs share trading

 In share trading, on the other hand, you never own the stocks you’re trading.
-Instead, you use CFDs to speculate on share prices over the short, medium or long term.
+Instead, you use derivatives such as CFDs to speculate on share prices over the short, medium or long term.

 Why trade instead of investing?

-Now, you might be wondering why you’d want to trade shares without taking ownership of part of a company.
+You might be wondering why you’d want to trade shares with CFDs rather than owning part of a company.

-But the nitty gritty of why shares trading is so popular is the ability to go short as well as long, benefitting from falling as well as rising prices.
+But one of the key reasons why shares trading is so popular is the ability to go short as well as long, benefitting from falling as well as rising prices.

 When asked what would happen to the stock market, famous US banker JP Morgan replied simply: ‘It will fluctuate’.
 While there may be trends in the market pushing prices in a certain direction, for the most part, prices in any given financial instrument will rise and fall at various points.

-And while it is possible to short sell with share dealing, the process is complex – involving borrowing stock, then selling it on – and comes with the risk of a short squeeze.
+While it is possible to short sell with share dealing, the process is complex – involving borrowing stock, then selling it on – and comes with the risk of a short squeeze.
 With trading, shorting is just the opposite of buying.
-When you open a position, you’ll have option to go long or short.
+When you open a position, you’ll have the option to go long (buy) or short (sell).
 The choice is up to you.

 How to trade shares online with share CFDs

-A contract for difference (CFD) is a form of trading that allows an investor to speculate on whether the value of a financial product will rise or fall by the time they close their contract.
+A CFD is a derivative that allows an investor to speculate on whether the value of a financial product will rise or fall by the time they close their contract.
 In many ways, it works similarly to share dealing – but you buy and sell contracts instead of shares.

-For example, say you want to open a long position on Rolls Royce.
-Instead of buying Rolls Royce shares, you’d buy Rolls Royce CFDs.
-Buying one CFD gives you a comparable position to buying one share – buying 500 CFDs, meanwhile, is similar to buying 500 shares.
+For example, say you want to open a long position on Commonwealth Bank.
+Instead of buying Commonwealth Bank shares, you’d buy Commonwealth Bank CFDs.
+Buying one CFD gives you the same position as buying one share – buying 500 CFDs, meanwhile, is the same as buying 500 shares.